sicong-li-arm/gemma-unity-plugin/README.md

 *   **`bool HasConversation(string conversationName)`**
     *   Checks if a conversation with the given name exists.
 Returns `true` if it exists.

+*   **`string GetCurrentConversation()`**
+    *   Gets the name of the currently active conversation context.
+    *   Returns the name as a string.
+Returns null or empty if no conversation is active or an error occurs.

 ### `GemmaManagerSettings`